Internet2/EDUCAUSE Etextbook Pilot Fall 2013

 Learn About the Pilot!

-Courseload, a digital materials distribution and learning collaboration tool, will be embedded in the student’s course on Blackboard.
-It will allow students to take full advantage of their electronic textbooks by encouraging them to print what they need, highlight passages in the text, and create annotations.
+Courseload, a digital materials distribution and learning collaboration tool, will be embedded in the student’s course on Blackboard or Canvas and is accessible from any internet capable device.
+It will allow students to take full advantage of their electronic textbooks by allowing them to highlight passages, record comments, share notes with other students, read materials while offline, and use different devices such as computers and tablets.
+As an option, students can choose to purchase a loose-leaf print version of the textbook.
+The price will be announced soon.

 If you would like to read more about the pilot, you can click here.